greensnark/snark-web/content/posts/kotlin-calling-java-mind-your-nulls.md

 ## The Workaround

 There's no great fix for this problem.
-The best workaround I've found is to religiously [add JSR-305 nullability annotations to Java code that faces Kotlin](https://kotlinlang.org/docs/reference/java-interop.html#jsr-305-support) as the Kotlin-Java interop page suggests, and to be vigilant when reviewing code with Kotlin-Java boundaries.
+The best workaround I've found is to carefully [add JSR-305 nullability annotations to Java code that faces Kotlin](https://kotlinlang.org/docs/reference/java-interop.html#jsr-305-support) as the Kotlin-Java interop page suggests, and to be vigilant when reviewing code with Kotlin-Java boundaries.